How to flush DNS cache on Linux?

 Conclusion –

-You have learned what is domain name resolution caching and how we can clear the cache.
-In another tutorial, we will cover the same on Windows operating system.
+You have learned domain name resolution caching and how we can clear the cache.
+In another tutorial, we will cover the same on the Windows operating system.